-Radical prostatectomy is generally effective in treating prostate cancer that has not spread.
-This is called early-stage cancer.
+Radical prostatectomy is generally effective in treating prostate cancer that has not spread outside the prostate.
+This is called localized prostate cancer.
 Following surgery, the stage of the cancer can be determined based on how far it has spread.
 PSA levels will drop almost to zero if the surgery successfully removes the cancer and the cancer has not spread.
 If cancer has spread, advanced cancer may develop even after the prostate has been removed.

 Erection problems are one of the serious side effects of radical prostatectomy.
 The nerves that control a man's ability to have an erection lie next to the prostate gland.
 They often are damaged or removed during surgery.
 Sometimes these nerves can be spared during surgery to preserve erections.

 About half of men are able to regain some of their ability to have erections.footnote 2 But this takes time.
 It can take as little as 3 months.
 But for most men, it will be 6 months to a year.footnote 4

 - Whether the man was able to have an erection before surgery.

 - How the surgery affected the nerves that control erections.